anagnostouJohn/con_kill/README.md

 # con_kill
-Finds Connected IPs from Processes and kills them
+Finds Connected IPs from Processes and kills them.
 DB must be in the same directory with the executable